 - MOT test number

 If anything on the MOT certificate doesn’t match something on the car, make sure to question the dealer and back out if you don’t feel comfortable.

-For instance, a seller might advertise that their car has 25,000 miles, but the last MOT certificate states that the car was at 50,000!
+For instance, a seller might advertise that their car has 25,000 miles, but the last MOT test certificate states that the car was at 50,000!
 Sift through it for any inconsistencies.

 Hey did you know?

 Every vehicle that is three-years-old or over must have a current MOT test certificate and you must renew this once a year.